gpoo/transcribe/README.rst

 - Replay some seconds before pause.
 - Input audio can be any format supported by `GStreamer`_.
 - Constant pitch when using variable speed.
+- Basic text editor with hotkeys.
+- Automatic audio mark placement to navigate through the audio file.

 I started ``transcribe`` as a toy project because I needed a tool to transcribe my interviews in Linux.
 Audacity was overkill, it